 You Are Self-Publishing

 Stop right there: if you are self-publishing you absolutely need to have your own website.
-Those looking to get published traditionally can at least rely on the legitimacy of your publisher to represent their books.
+Those looking to get published traditionally can at least rely on the legitimacy of their publisher to represent their books.
 But if you self-publish, it’s all on you.
 If someone googles your book and can’t even find a professional website to represent it, what does it say about the quality contained in your book?
 If you aren’t willing to invest in the most basic of promotion, what are the odds you have invested in the best editing and research for that book?

 You’ve Completed a Draft of a Book